MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-05-tlol-part-5-data-extraction.markdown

 [The OpenAI Five blog post](https://openai.com/blog/openai-five/) lists how many observations per second of gameplay they record for the different versions of their system.
-In their initial 1v1 bot in 2017, they recorded 10 observatoins per second.
+In their initial 1v1 bot in 2017, they recorded 10 observations per second.
 However for their 5v5 bot, they record 7.5 observations per second.
 Seeing as Dota 2 and League of Legends are relatively similar games in terms of the granularity of the micro decision making (i.e. both games require a